 Roles and responsibilities of all parties of the contract should be clearly defined.
 Ensure all aspects of the contract performance and delivery requirements are specifically identified and assigned to the proper parties.
 IT contracts may involve more than one vendor and several state personnel making it extremely important to identify and assign the contract responsibilities.
 Do not make assumptions.
 Clarify and incorporate all requirements in the contract.

 All IT contracts should include a clause requiring all products and services provided by the contract vendor comply with state information technology standards.
-These standards are located on the ITD Standards and Guidelines webpage.
+These standards are located on the ITD Standards webpage.
 Please note that the Security Standards are not publicly accessible outside of the state firewall, but may be provided to a contracted vendor upon request for purposes of fulfilling their contractual obligations.

 What are the deliverables - products, services, and tasks required of the contract vendor?
 When and how often shall management reports and work completion schedules be required?